pi108/sqlalchemy-challenge/README.md

 A python file called “climate_app”

 ### Folder called Resources:
-This folder contains 2 csv files as follows:<br>
+This folder contains the following:<br>
 1. hawaii_stations.csv<br>
 2. hawaii_measurements.csv<br>
-This folder also contains the following SQLite database file:<br>
-3. hawaii.sqlite
+3. hawaii.sqlite<br>
-This SQLite database contains 2 tables:<br>
+The SQLite database contains 2 tables:<br>
-3-A. Station: This table contains the data in the csv file called “hawaii_stations” mentioned above.<br>
+(i)  Station: This table contains the data in the csv file called “hawaii_stations” mentioned above. <br>
-3-B. Measurement:  This table contains the data in the csv file called “hawaii_measurements” mentioned above.
+(ii) Measurement:  This table contains the data in the csv file called “hawaii_measurements” mentioned above. <br>

 ### Folder called Output:
 This Folder contains the charts that were generated as part of the analysis using the jupyter notebook file.
 There are 4 charts as follows: